Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Introduction

-While numerous reports continue to identify transport signatures in $\mathrm{RuO_{2}}$ consistent with altermagnetism, more recent studies have introduced complexity by questioning the detection of the magnetic order in $\mathrm{RuO_{2}}$, thereby raising the debate on its true magnetic ground state.
-Conflicting results from muon spin rotation and relaxation ($\mu$SR) \cite{ref17,ref22}, neutron diffraction \cite{ref29}, X-ray diffraction \cite{ref8} and angle-resolved photoemission spectroscopy (ARPES) \cite{ref27} have made the research on $\mathrm{RuO_{2}}$ even hotter.
+While numerous reports continue to identify transport signatures in $\mathrm{RuO_{2}}$ that are consistent with altermagnetism~\cite{ref3,ref5,ref21,ref11,ref2,ref15,ref10,fan2024robust,he2025evidence,ref198,ref200}, more recent studies have introduced complexity by questioning the detection of the magnetic order in $\mathrm{RuO_{2}}$, thereby raising the debate on its true magnetic ground state.
+In particular, subsequent measurements using muon spin rotation and relaxation ($\mu$SR) \cite{ref17,ref22}, neutron diffraction \cite{ref8,ref22}, X-ray diffraction \cite{ref8} and angle-resolved photoemission spectroscopy (ARPES) \cite{ref27} have reported a non-magnetic state in $\mathrm{RuO_{2}}$.
+This consensus has further intensified research interest in this material.
 The influence of sample quality, epitaxial strain, stoichiometry deviations, and extrinsic disorder on the magnetic state of $\mathrm{RuO_{2}}$ is subsequently studied~\cite{ref46,ref36,ref42,ref17,ref22,ref19,ref27,ref71,ref8,ref49}.
-The ongoing efforts have not only deepened the understanding of the properties of $\mathrm{RuO_{2}}$, but also revealed numerous underlying physical mechanisms pertinent to altermagnetism.
+The ongoing efforts have advanced our understanding of the electronic and magnetic responses of $\mathrm{RuO_{2}}$.

-This review presents a comprehensive and critical evaluation of the current understanding of the magnetic and spin-dependent properties of $\mathrm{RuO_{2}}$.
+This review presents a comprehensive and critical evaluation of the current understanding of the magnetic properties of $\mathrm{RuO_{2}}$.
 It is organized as follows.
 Section II overviews the crystal and magnetic structures of $\mathrm{RuO_{2}}$, focusing on the magnetic-structure characterizations that led to the initial controversies.
 Section III reviews the complex electronic structure of $\mathrm{RuO_{2}}$, including topological properties such as Dirac nodal lines and the altermagnetic spin splitting predicted by theory and observed in spectroscopic experiments.
-Sections IV and V survey the charge, thermal and spin-related transport phenomena observed in $\mathrm{RuO_{2}}$, critically examining the transport features attributed to altermagnetism.
-In addition, Section VI surveys emergent phenomena such as strain-induced superconductivity and magneto-optical responses, emphasizing their connection to the underlying altermagmetic order.
-Finally, Section VII highlights unresolved aspects of magnetism in $\mathrm{RuO_{2}}$ and outlines promising directions for future research on altermagnetic materials.
+Sections IV surveys the charge, thermal and spin-related transport phenomena observed in $\mathrm{RuO_{2}}$, critically examining the transport features attributed to altermagnetism.
+In addition, Section V surveys emergent phenomena such as strain-induced superconductivity and magneto-optical responses, emphasizing their connection to the underlying altermagmetic order.
+Finally, Section VI highlights unresolved aspects of magnetism in $\mathrm{RuO_{2}}$ and outlines promising directions for future research on altermagnetic materials.